 DSL is the acronym for a digital subscriber line.
 It uses phone lines to send and receive internet data.
 Because of a difference in frequencies between what DSL internet uses and what phone services use, DSL service doesn’t interfere with phone use, meaning that phone and internet service can be used at the same time without any problems.

 AT&T offers three basic DSL internet plans, ranging in speed from 1 Mbps to 100 Mbps.
 These plans are Internet Basic 768, Internet Basic 1.5 and AT&T Internet.
-Pricing for each plan varies from $49.99 and up, plus equipment rental and installation fees and requires a 12-month contract.
+Pricing for each plan varies plus equipment rental and installation fees and requires a 12-month contract.
 AT&T covers 22 states, but coverage within those states varies by city and address.
 To determine if AT&T DSL is available for a specific address, use our AT&T availability ZIP code tool.

 CenturyLink provides three DSL internet plans, ranging in speed from 40 Mbps to 100 Mbps.
-Each of its three DSL plans costs $49/mo. (rate requires using paperless billing) plus additional fees, including equipment rental or purchase.
+Each of its three DSL plans costs around $49/mo. (rate requires using paperless billing) plus additional fees, including equipment rental or purchase.
 CenturyLink offers coverage in 36 states, but availability within those states varies.
 To determine what they provide for a specific address, use our CenturyLink availability ZIP code tool.

 Frontier offers numerous DSL internet plans, ranging in speed from 6 Mbps to 150 Mbps, with prices ranging from $20 to $50/mo.
 Most plans have an extra cost in installation and equipment fees and they implement a two-year contract.
 Frontier provides internet coverage in 29 states, but it varies by address within those states.
 To check availability, use our Frontier availability ZIP code tool.